malkato/malkato.github.io/_posts/2025-03-07-Python-Web-Scraper-For-Jobs.md

 *During my time applying for jobs, I got a headache for looking everyday any new open positions.
 Therefore it was good time to ask from ChatGPT to help me to build this script.
 Just for fun.
 It´s not great at all and I am not a good developer but ideas came into my mind so I decided to do it anyways.*

 *This script is scraping from Duunitori.fi website for any latest positions in the IT-sector and saving the data into local JSON-file.
-It has a cute GUI, where you have options to manually fetch the data or set a automated schechuled fetching.
+It has a cute GUI, where you have options to manually fetch the data or set a automated scheduled fetching.
 The button for deleting whole data was for debugging purposes.
 I have some ideas for later development.*

+*Scheduled timer is now each 30 minutes and needs to be changed from the code at the moment.
+There will be also colored output in the list for specific roles and cities.
+Now Trainee, Support and Jyväskylä's roles are in green, which are most interesting ones.*

 ![](2025-03-07-22-33.png)
 ![](2025-03-07-22-55.png)